One of the most common concerns we hear from clients is:

 - “Hidden”/Contextual duplicates (meaningful typos; same instructions written by different people with varied styles);

-- Tests specifying some values, leaving others as default (when several scenarios can be tested in the same execution run).
+- Tests specifying some values, leaving others as default (when several scenario combinations could be tested in the single execution run).

 Note: there is a difference between “select these 3 values and everything else should be default for this rule” and “select these 3 values and everything else should be anything because it doesn’t matter for this rule”.
 The second interpretation is much more common in our experience.